mxdev92/You/replit.md

 ## Recent Changes

 ```
+June 25, 2025:
+✓ Rebranded application from QiwiQ to KiwiQ
+✓ Updated professional logo design with modern gradient and stylized "Q"

 June 24, 2025:
 ✓ Enhanced mobile responsiveness with cross-device compatibility
 ✓ Added rounded bottom edges to header for modern design